astrohart/MFR/MFR.GUI.Dialogs/README.md

 ##### Summary

-Gets or sets the value of the Reproduction Steps text box.
+Gets or sets the value of the text box.

 <a name='P-MFR-GUI-Dialogs-ErrorReportDialog-ViewReportLinkLabel'></a>
 ### ViewReportLinkLabel `property`